 Your Sonora Dentist Can Help Protect Your Oral Health

-While the oral health issues related to alcohol consumption can have a serious affect on your teeth and gums, they don’t mean you can’t drink.
+While the oral health issues related to alcohol consumption can have a serious affect on your teeth and gums, it doesn’t mean you can’t drink.
 Moderate alcohol consumption isn’t likely to cause oral cancer or severe tooth decay, so try limiting yourself to one or two drinks a night.
-What’s even better, however, is when you do drink, choose to enjoy beverages that contain low levels of sugar and be sure to keep brushing and flossing daily.
+Additionally, when you do drink, choose to enjoy beverages that contain low levels of sugar and be sure to keep brushing and flossing daily.

 If you have any questions about how drinking can impact your oral health, feel free to ask Sonora dentist Dr. Paul Berger during your next visit.